wyld3rbit/wyld3rbit.github.io/about.md

 ## Leadership Highlights

 - Established thought leader, invited to speak at industry conferences and startup events on applied machine learning and innovative product development.
-- Founded and currently leading an innovative startup, demonstrating ability to identify market opportunities and execute on visionary ideas.
+- Founded and currently leading an innovative startup, tapping into the rich talent pool and entrepreneurial spirit of the Pacific Northwest to execute on visionary ideas.
 - Founded and directed the PayPal Engineering Manager Special Interest Group, driving company-wide advancements in engineering leadership.
 - Recognized for cultivating psychologically safe, high-performance environments, earning fast-track nominations for senior leadership programs.
 - Demonstrated success in navigating complex, matrix organizations and aligning cross-functional teams towards ambitious strategic goals.
+- Volunteered on various young professional boards, contributing to community development and professional networking initiatives.

 ## Areas of Expertise